...

 Yellow-Colored-Circle

 Yellow indicates egg food, so a box containing food with egg ingredients may be labeled with a yellow-colored circle.
+Thus, by understand yellow colored dots on food packaging can help you to check the nutrition level of your food items.

 Blue Colored Dot